darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 # Day One

-Day one: I set up a cloud account on AWS and learned the basics of Terraform.
+I set up a cloud account on AWS and learned the basics of Terraform.
+<br><br>
+Terraform is an infrastructre as code (IaC) tool developed by Hashicorp that allows you to manage cloud infrastructure with configuration files (Json or HCL).
+Terraform simplifies infrastructure management in any cloud environment and have the ability to create, change, and manage with version control across different environments and teams.

 # What I did
 **Cloud Account Setup & Terraform Basics**